Accueil > A. E. van Vogt > THE 83 VAN VOGT STORIES ON THIS SITE > "Vault of the Beast" – the first s-f story written by A. E. van Vogt (1940)

 An e-book is available for downloading below.

-They of the other Universe couldn’t reach this one—so they made a robot, a highly, horribly adoptable robot, to release their prisoned comrade!
+They of the other Universe couldn’t reach this one

 THE creature crept.
 It whimpered from fear and pain, a thin, slobbering sound horrible to hear.
 Shapeless, formless thing yet changing shape and form with every jerky movement.